RickRomig/scripts/README.md

 ## Directories

+### cronjobs

+Scripts that are run as cron jobs.

 ### files

 Support files called by scripts.
 These files include sed scripts, audio files, and files to be appended or prepended to other files.

 ### functions

-Supporting documentation for the functions contained in `functionlib` and functions in my  `.bashrc` abd `.bash_aliases` files.
-The directory also contains examples of routines I commonly use in my scripts.
+Supporting documentation for functions contained in `functionlib`, `.bashrc`, abd `.bash_aliases` files.
+The directory also contains examples of routines I commonly use in my scripts that are not in functions.

 ### snippets